Reimagine

 Youth Mental Health Through the Science of Imagination

-Our translational research is deeply curious about the psychological mechanisms that shape risk and resilience in mental health.
-Our particular focus is on emotional, imagery-based, autobiographical thinking as a key yet underexplored process in adolescence and early adulthood (ages 13-24), across typical and atypical development.
-This developmental period represents a critical window for mental health vulnerability - and a powerful opportunity for early interventions.
-Despite its potential developmental salience and appeal, emotional imagery has been historically overlooked in adolescence.
-Placing imagery within a wider mechanistic and developmental perspective offers novel insights for both basic science and clinical innovation.
+Our translational research is curious about the psychological mechanisms that shape risk and resilience in mental health.
+We focus on imagery-based, emotional, autobiographical thinking as a key yet underexplored process, particularly in youth (ages 13-24), a developmental period that is both a critical window of vulnerability and a powerful opportunity for early, mechanistically driven interventions.

-Alongside this flagship focus, some projects extend to other psychological processes and intervention contexts.
-Examples include early interventions in clinical, school, and community settings; trauma and resilience in war-affected contexts; complex trauma and sexual harm; and transdiagnostic work in adults, including across neurodivergence.
+Alongside the imagery focus, some projects extend to other modifiable processes and intervention contexts.
+Examples include early interventions in clinical/NHS, school, and community settings; trauma and resilience in war-affected contexts; complex trauma, early adversities, and sexual harm; and transdiagnostic work in adults, including across neurodivergence (e.g. ADHD).

 Current research areas include: